After reading this, you’ll never read another AI story.

 If the humans put in bad data, the answer will be bad.
 Now let’s not kid ourselves here, good data has a lot of errors, only very bad data has too many errors.
 Not only that, it may just be the wrong data, or incomplete, but the human who enters it can’t see this problem.

 There’s no better methods than the ones we currently have for writing and testing the logic or collecting, testing and adding the data.
 It’s a very imperfect world and won’t be improving any time soon, because nobody even tries.
+The methods we use today to produce a very imperfect thing called AI in its many forms, could in fact have been used very successfully to clean and quality check data and to test code so as to produce much better code faster, but who cares about quality, right?

-Nowadays just about everything is subject to this regime where architecture, strategy, planning and testing are cut short in the name of early delivery and systems are shoved out into the public domain in a haphazard manner and as often as not sold to someone who is tied in to a monthly subscription.
-Worse still his/her data and whole world is most likely to be actually or apparently tied into a cloud storage he/she cant get away form without severe pain.
+Nowadays just about everything is subject to this regime where architecture, strategy, planning and testing are cut short in the name of early delivery and systems are shoved out into the public domain in a haphazard manner and as often as not, sold to someone who is tied in to a monthly subscription.
+Worse still his/her data and whole world is most likely to be actually or apparently tied into a cloud storage he/she cant get away from without severe pain.

 That conversation could take a turn and lead to very complex stuff, so I won’t pursue it further right now.